Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 SparkLend

-SparkLend is Spark's permissionless money market.
+SparkLend is Spark's permissionless money market for supplying assets, borrowing against collateral, and managing lending positions.
 It has always been operated conservatively relative to peers, with a narrow collateral set, multi-oracle pricing, strict rate limits, and first-loss capital.
-The rsETH episode is a reminder that none of those pillars exist in isolation.
-They are designed to stack, so that a failure in any single component (oracle, issuer, liquidator, market liquidity) does not cascade into bad debt.

 Risk Architecture